vernisaz/rust_dev_studio/README.md

 on your environment.
 Obviously you can change the application web path too.

 You are free to use any other web server capable to run CGI scripts.
-Rust terminal can be used only with **SimHTTP**, because the server only provides the WS CGI support.
+But the terminal can be used only with **SimHTTP**, because the server only provides the WS CGI support.

 There is Java terminal websocket endpoint built on JSR 356 technology.
 It's out of support but still